-Her beats include: Travel & immersion journalism, sex, non-monogamy, women's health, veganism, cannabis culture, product reviews, advice & service pieces.
-She is working on a book about non-monogamy.
+Her beats include: travel & immersion journalism, sex, non-monogamy, women's health, veganism, cannabis culture, product reviews, advice & service pieces.

 She is currently a digital nomad — check her Twitter @rachelkrantz for her current location, and get in touch at rachel dot krantz10 at gmail dot com

 She is represented by Peter McGuigan at Foundry Literary + Media.

 She is done listing her accomplishments in the third person, and will go back to reminding herself about principles of not-self now.
 May you be happy and peaceful, healthy and strong, feel safe and protected, and live with ease and joy.